 Sometimes, the reason a woman doesn’t get a mammogram is that she doesn’t have time, or can’t get to a clinic because of transportation issues.
-Komen San Diego partners with San Diego’s only mobile mammography coach to provide state-of-the-art 3-D Tomosynthsis mammography where women work, live, pray or shop.
-Look on our website for a variety of free mammograms scheduled throughout each month or contact Community Health Imaging Centers of San Diego at: 619-269-1698 or visit the CHIC Calendar
+Komen San Diego works with San Diego’s only mobile mammography coach run by Community Health Imaging Centers of San Diego (CHIC) to provide state-of-the-art 3-D Tomosynthsis mammography where women work, live, pray or shop.
+Look on our website for a variety of free mammograms scheduled throughout each month or contact CHIC at: 619-269-1698 or visit the CHIC Calendar